GACJ/callingitround/content/docs/conducting/4_round_the_circle/index.md

 {{< figure src="pbtrip_qp.png" width=200px class="float-right" >}}

-Sometimes compositions will be written out explicitly for other observation bells, but in my experience this is fairly rare (though [here's](https://www.ringing.org/quarters/triples/grandsire/#4775) an example; admittedly it's of Grandsire which we haven't talked much about).
+Sometimes compositions will be written out explicitly for other observation bells, but in my experience this is fairly rare.
 Often when the tenor is not intended to be the observation bell, no calling positions are given at all, and instead calls are shown at the lead number as in [this composition](https://complib.org/composition/32220), shown to the right.
 You'll need to pick your own observation bell --- or bells!
-A helpful strategy is to look at the part end and see if any of the bells end up in their "home" position at the parthead, because then you know their work repeats in each part.
+A helpful strategy is to look at the part end and see if any of the bells end up in their "home" position at the part head, because then you know their work repeats in each part.

-Here, you can see that only the 5 ends up in the home position at the parthead, which is 342576.
+Here, you can see that only the 5 ends up in the home position at the part head, which is 342576.
 So, the 5 might end up being a wise choice for observation bell because it will do the same thing in all six parts.
 By contrast, the 7 (perhaps a more traditional choice of observation bell for a triples composition), swaps places with the 6 every other part.
 Still possible to memorize, but certainly harder work.

 {{< figure src="pbmaj_1344.png" width=200px class="float-left" >}}

 To make matters harder, often you have to puzzle the observation bell out for yourself.
 Or, it might change from part to part, such as in [this composition](https://complib.org/composition/38525) shown to the left, where (depending on preference) it might make sense to use the 6 or the 8 for observation at different times.
-Note how the 7-8 pair and the 5-6 pair are "swapped around" at the parthead!
+Note how the 7-8 pair and the 5-6 pair are "swapped around" at the part head!
 Ringing the first part with both 6 and 8 as observation, you can think to yourself: "Before for the 8, Before for the 6, then five Homes for the 6" (remembering that the 3rd Home is a single, not a bob).
 Then the second part is "Before for the 6, Before for the 8, then five Homes for the 8".
 It's very structured in ways that might not be obvious from the ink on the page, and quite a pleasure to ring (very musical too!).

-Another option for this composition is to use the 2 as observation, since it does return to its home position at the parthead.
+Another option for this composition is to use the 2 as observation, since it does return to its home position at the part head.
 However, it requires you to use many more calling positions than just Before and Home for different bells!
 Different folks will find different strategies easier or harder.
-In cyclic compositions, where often _no_ bell returns to its "home" position at the parthead, this problem of choosing the observation bell can be particularly evident.
+In cyclic compositions, where often _no_ bell returns to its "home" position at the part head, this problem of choosing the observation bell can be particularly evident.

 ## Conducting from: the cover